 Although varies from to , depending on latitude, altitude, underlying geological formations, and local topography, the average value of will be used in this text unless otherwise specified.
 The direction of the acceleration due to gravity is downward (towards the center of Earth).
 In fact, its direction defines what we call vertical.
 Note that whether the acceleration in the kinematic equations has the value or depends on how we define our coordinate system.
-If we define the upward direction as positive, then , and if we define the downward direction as positive, then .
+If we define the upward direction as positive, then , and if we define the downward direction as negative, then .

 One-Dimensional Motion Involving Gravity

 The best way to see the basic features of motion involving gravity is to start with the simplest situations and then progress toward more complex ones.
 So we start by considering straight up and down motion with no air resistance or friction.
 These assumptions mean that the velocity (if there is any) is vertical.
 If the object is dropped, we know the initial velocity is zero.
 Once the object has left contact with whatever held or threw it, the object is in free-fall.
 Under these circumstances, the motion is one-dimensional and has constant acceleration of magnitude .
 We will also represent vertical displacement with the symbol and use for horizontal displacement.

 Kinematic Equations for Objects in Free-Fall where Acceleration = -g

 Calculating Position and Velocity of a Falling Object: A Rock Thrown Upward